I’ve got the best foods for brain health in a handy-dandy list for easy consumption! Wann feel better fast? Eat well, my friends.

 15. Black Rice

 Whole grains are good for you for the most part, but black rice truly stands out!
-Not to mention the fact that is a really delicious addition to your menu.
+Not to mention the fact that it is a really delicious addition to your menu.

 Black rice is fantastic source the antioxidant-anthocyanin.